paulsheer/cooledit/README.md

 # Cooledit

-`cooledit` is a modern programmer's text editor and integrated development environment and graphical debugger.
+`cooledit` is a modern programmer's text editor and integrated development environment with graphical debugger.

 ![Cooledit Desktop](screenshot.gif)